stenhousestuart/dirty_data_codeclan_project/README.md

 ## Introduction

-Initially completed in April 2023, the `dirty_data_codeclan_project` repository contains two tasks titled `candy` and `cake` which are tasks completed as part of the CodeClan Professional Data Analysis Course.
-Together the tasks form the first project completed on the course, titled the `Dirty Data Project`.
+Initially completed in April 2023, as part of the CodeClan Professional Data Analysis Course, the `dirty_data_codeclan_project` repository contains two tasks titled `candy` and `cake`.
+Together the tasks form the first project completed on the course, the `Dirty Data Project`.

-The `candy` data forms the bulk of work in this project, with the data provided requiring significantly more wrangling and cleaning prior to analysis in comparison to the `cake` data.
+The `candy` data forms the majority of work in this project, with the data provided requiring significantly more wrangling and cleaning before analysis than the `cake` data.

 A short description of each task is included below; however, for more detailed information please see the individual `README.md` files.